markdude701/Python-File-Search/README.md

 - This python script that allows users to search for text in files within a directory
 - Python Search and Indexing using the Whoosh resource

+##### Tkinter GUI:
+- Will be added when in final stages of Tkinter implementation stage

 ##### Basic Console GUI:
 ```